harystyleseze/AkashChatAgent/README.md

 ## Acknowledgments

-- The Next.js team for the incredible framework
+- Next.js team for the incredible framework
 - shadcn/ui for the beautiful component library foundation
+- Akash Network for their AI API services
 - Lucide for the elegant icon set